Archaeoastronomy and Stonehenge: Early work

-Early efforts to date Stonehenge exploited changes in astronomical declinations and led to efforts such as H. Broome’s 1864 theory that the monument was built in 977 BC, when the star Sirius would have risen over Stonehenge's Avenue.
+Early efforts to date Stonehenge exploited changes in astronomical declinations and led to efforts such as H. Broome's 1864 theory that the monument was built in 977 BC, when the star Sirius would have risen over Stonehenge's Avenue.
 Sir Norman Lockyer proposed a date of 1680 BC based entirely on an incorrect sunrise azimuth for the Avenue, aligning it on a nearby Ordnance Survey trig point, a modern feature.
 Petrie preferred a later date of 730 AD.
 The relevant stones were leaning considerably during his survey, and it was not considered accurate.

-An archaeoastronomy debate was triggered by the 1963 publication of Stonehenge Decoded, by Gerald Hawkins an American astronomer.
+An archaeoastronomy debate was triggered by the 1963 publication of Stonehenge Decoded, by Gerald Hawkins, an American astronomer.
 Hawkins claimed to observe numerous alignments, both lunar and solar.
 He argued that Stonehenge could have been used to predict eclipses.
-Hawkins’ book received wide publicity, in part because he used a computer in his calculations, then a novelty.
-Archaeologists were suspicious in the face of further contributions to the debate coming from British astronomer C. A. ‘Steve’ Newham and Sir Fred Hoyle, the famous Cambridge cosmologist, as well as by Alexander Thom, a retired professor of engineering, who had been studying stone circles for more than 20 years.
-Their theories have faced criticism in recent decades from Richard J. C. Atkinson and others who have suggested impracticalities in the ‘Stone Age calculator’ interpretation.
+Hawkins' book received wide publicity, in part because he used a computer in his calculations, then a novelty.
+Archaeologists were suspicious in the face of further contributions to the debate coming from British astronomer C. A. 'Steve' Newham and Sir Fred Hoyle, the famous Cambridge cosmologist, as well as by Alexander Thom, a retired professor of engineering, who had been studying stone circles for more than 20 years.
+Their theories have faced criticism in recent decades from Richard J. C. Atkinson and others who have suggested impracticalities in the 'Stone Age calculator' interpretation.

-Gerald Hawkins’ work
+Gerald Hawkins' work

-Gerald Hawkins’ work on Stonehenge was first published in Nature in 1963 following analyses he had carried out using the Harvard-Smithsonian IBM computer.
+Gerald Hawkins' work on Stonehenge was first published in Nature in 1963 following analyses he had carried out using the Harvard-Smithsonian IBM computer.
 Hawkins found not one or two alignments but dozens.
-He had studied 165 significant features at the monument and used the computer to check every alignment between them against every rising and setting point for the Sun, Moon, planets, and bright stars in the positions they would have been in 1500 BCE.
+He had studied 165 significant features of the monument and used the computer to check every alignment between them against every rising and setting point for the Sun, Moon, planets, and bright stars in the positions they would have occupied in 1500 BCE.
 Thirteen solar and eleven lunar correlations were very precise in relation to the early features at the site but precision was less for later features of the monument.
 Hawkins also proposed a method for using the Aubrey holes to predict lunar eclipses by moving markers from hole to hole.
 In 1965 Hawkins and J.B.
-White wrote Stonehenge Decoded, which detailed his findings and proposed that the monument was a ‘Neolithic computer’.
+White wrote Stonehenge Decoded, which detailed his findings and proposed that the monument was a 'Neolithic computer'.